Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in

-A viable approach for aiding HMI researchers to design a better HMI involves first finding research gaps that contrast various elements of vehicle user, vehicle, target activities, and system Input/Outputs \cite{zheng2022developing}.
+A viable approach for aiding HMI researchers to design a better HMI involves finding research gaps that contrast various elements of vehicle user, vehicle, target activities, and system Input/Outputs \cite{zheng2022developing}.
 The second would be to specify subjects, i.e., the passenger's personal information and scenario of vehicle usage.
 The third step involves specifying the target activities, which involves researchers clarifying the aspects of wellness they hope to solve through HMI design while considering passengers' needs and demands sufficiently.
 For the fourth step, specifying system interactivity involves systematic consideration of the input and output of the system and then comparing which combination of system IO can achieve the target activities more effectively.
-The final step is the design of HMI for autonomous wellness within the bounds of the above-mentioned elements.
+The final step is the design of HMI for autonomous wellness within the bounds of the elements mentioned above.
 These design principles can be leveraged to develop interfaces for older and disabled users.